r-obert/http.js/README.md

 Create an object by calling the `tinyhttp()` function, optionally providing a scheme, hostname and port in the pattern of `https://localhost:2020`.

-The returned object has methods for making requests: "get", "head", and "post".
+The returned object has methods for making requests: "get", "head", "put", and "post".
 If there isn't a corresponding method for the HTTP method you want to use, try to use `request()` instead, eg: `http().request('PATCH', ...)`.